Skip to main content

 Written rental agreements

-It is against the law for a rental provider, or their agent, to prepare a written rental agreement that is not on Consumer Affairs Victoria’s form.
+It is against the law for a rental provider or their agent to prepare a written rental agreement that is not on a Consumer Affairs Victoria form.
+You must be given a copy of the agreement to review before you are asked to sign it [section 29].

-Consumer Affairs Victoria template
+Consumer Affairs Victoria templates

 What must be in a written agreement